 In a Virginia state court case, Tickel was convicted of receiving $120,000 in stolen cars and other items.

-then, when this is all done, Ed Tickel is charged again.
-Tickel was charged in Prince George’s County outside of Washington with second degree rape for having sex with a daughter of one of his many lawyers.
-The daughter, who was 20 at the time, had a learning disability and epilepsy.
+Then, when this is all done, Ed Tickel is charged again.
+Tickel was charged in Prince George’s County outside of Washington with second-degree rape for having sex with a daughter of one of his many lawyers.
+The daughter, who was 20 then, had a learning disability and epilepsy.
 Tickel pleaded guilty to a second-degree sex offense — having sex with force or the threat of force.
-His 20-year sentence for that crime ran concurrently with federal sentences he was already serving.
+His 20-year sentence for that crime ran concurrently with the federal sentences he was already serving.